By Daniel P. Duffy, MSW Management

 What separates winners from losers in a tight market?
-Since China declined to take further bulk quantities of recyclable materials from the US last year, unless they met new very stringent quality standards, the recycling market has experienced a downturn with the loss of its single largest market.
+Since China declined to take bulk quantities of recyclable materials from the US last year, the recycling market experienced a downturn.

 Something similar happened to the recycling industry after the stock market crash and recession of 2008.
-Though in this earlier case it was a general dropoff in demand for recycled materials due to a fall in economic activity, in both cases the demand and price for recyclables were negatively impacted.
-And in both cases, the market for recyclable materials has and will recover.
+Though in this earlier case, it was a general drop-off in demand for recycled materials due to a fall in economic activity.
+In both cases, the demand and price for recyclables were negatively impacted.

-While the recycling industry is working to find other markets, the industry winners will be those who increase productivity, improve quality, and cut prices.
+The industry winners increase productivity, improve quality, and cut prices.

-And this will depend on advances in sorting technology and concurrent improvements and innovations.
-At the forefront will be advances in sensor technology and optical sensing to achieve the necessary purity levels demanded by improving quality.
-And although advanced AI and robotics may one day create a “Smart MRF,” the human element will always remain paramount, requiring ever improved levels of training and intelligent, market focused planning.
+In addition, this will depend on advances in sorting technology.
+At the forefront, is advancing sensor technology and optical sensing to achieve the necessary purity levels.
+Although advanced AI and robotics may one day create a “Smart MRF,” human labor will be paramount.
+For example, requiring ever-improving levels of training and intelligent, market-focused planning.

 Multi-Stream and Single-Stream MRFs

-Single-stream MRFs are the opposite of multi-stream MRFs in every important operational characteristic.
-Instead of receiving multiple streams of waste from various sources and locations, single-stream MRFs receive waste directly from a single source, the community’s waste collection operations.
-As such, the commingled material that arrives at a single-stream MRF is far from pure, which give the facility its other name of “dirty MRF”.
-This type of facility relies primarily on machines to perform its sorting and separation operations.
-Waste arrives at the MRF’s tipping floor and is loaded onto a conveyor belt which carries the wastestream through various removal stations.
-Each of these stations is designed to remove a particular type of material from the waste.
-These machines perform their operations based on the size, electromagnetic properties, shape, weight, color, and density of the material being removed.
-The primary types of machines and the materials they remove are as follows:
+Single-stream MRFs are the opposite of multi-stream MRFs in every important operational characteristics.
+Instead of receiving multiple streams of waste from various sources, single-stream MRFs receive waste directly from a single source.
+That single source being the community’s waste collection operations.
+The commingled material that arrives at a single-stream MRF is far from pure, which gives the facility its other name of “Dirty MRF”.